python-trio/trio/README.rst

      you've been cancelled once, you won't be cancelled again... because e.g. an outer timeout can fire while you're unwinding from an inner timeout.

+     (or maybe there is now? but there definitely isn't a guarantee that KI can't appear any moment? though ugh it is literally impossible to guarantee correct cleanup in the presence of KI, because it can happen when you're in the middle of a finally: or __exit__ -- __exit__ we can at least partially protect, but... maybe it would be better for the first KI to always be routed to cancellation, and then escalate if there are more KIs received?
+This is also a mess for rules like "always close your (async) generators".

+       but this still means we can't have a *100%* ban on repeated cancellations, I guess? even though this would be convenient to not have to worry about cancellations during an except
+       Cancelled: block? ...obviously you still need to worry about them during finally: blocks.
+Ugh.
+Just in general, blocking during cleanup is almost non-viable. how do you impose a timeout. what if you're in the middle of *normal* exit and get cancelled.)

    - kqueue power interface needs another pass + tests